Educational Benefit Programs

 Leave-accruing/retirement-eligible part-time non-faculty employees employed by the University a minimum of six months as of the first day of class are eligible for up to three (3) credit hours per semester.

-Faculty members are not eligible for credit, but may audit courses under this program.
+Faculty members (with the exception of Supervising Teachers) are not eligible for credit, but may audit courses under this program.

 Retirees with 10 or more years of service are eligible for up to six (6) credit hours per semester.